arian2528/d-log-books-mvp/.github/instructions.md

 Rate Limiting: Implement basic rate limiting at the Hono layer to protect the backend services from abuse.

 Input Validation (Mandatory): All endpoints must use Zod on the server side to rigorously validate and sanitize incoming data from the request body.
-Prisma's Client will handle type validation for all outgoing database queries, ensuring the data written to or read from PostgreSQL matches the defined schema.
+TypeORM entities and repositories will handle type validation for all outgoing database queries, ensuring the data written to or read from PostgreSQL matches the defined schema.

 Clear Error Handling: API responses must use standardized HTTP status codes (e.g., 400 Bad Request, 401 Unauthorized, 403 Forbidden, 404 Not Found) with simple, machine-readable error messages in the body.